K-12 Standard Response Protocol Toolkit

 The "I Love U Guys" Foundation MOUs or Notice of Intent

 Some schools, districts, departments and agencies may also desire a formalized MOU with The "I Love U Guys" Foundation.
 Sample MOUs are provided in this material for that purpose.
-The purpose of this MOU is to define responsibilities of each party and provide scope, clarity of expectations.
-Affirms agreement of stated protocol by schools, districts, departments and agencies.
+The purpose of this MOU is to define responsibilities of each party and provide scope and clarity of expectations.
+It affirms agreement of stated protocol by schools, districts, departments and agencies.
 It also confirms the online availability of the Foundation's materials.

 An additional benefit for the Foundation is in seeking funding.
 Some private grantors view the MOU as a demonstration of program effectiveness.